nette/tester/readme.md

 ```

 How do you find code that is not yet tested?
 Use Code-Coverage Analysis.
 This feature
-requires you have installed [Xdebug](https://xdebug.org/) in `php.ini`, or you are
+requires you have installed [Xdebug](https://xdebug.org/) or [PCOV](https://github.com/krakjoe/pcov)
-using PHPDBG.
+extension, or you are using PHPDBG SAPI.
 This will generate nice HTML report in `coverage.html`.

 ```
 tester . -c php.ini --coverage coverage.html --coverage-src /my/source/codes